 - and driver management.

 Fleet management software is becoming indispensable for businesses that rely on transportation especially with the growing number of businesses' converting to online and increased demand for advanced delivery services.
-It allows improved efficiency and reduced transportation and human resources costs as well as extends the lives of the vehicles.
+Telematics allows getting actionable insights into various areas of fleet management and to improve efficiency, productivity, cost savings as well as extend the lives of the vehicles.

-With the help of fleet management software, dispatchers can track all vehicles from a single location.
+With the help of fleet management software, dispatchers can live track all vehicles from a single location.
 Tracking systems allow controlling the way a vehicle is used, its safety, as well as the driver’s behavior.
-Some fleet management software solutions also include remote control facilities (e.g. speed limiting).
+Some fleet management software solutions also include remote control facilities (e.g. speed limiting or stolen vehicle recovery).

 Fleet management software market: statistics and main challenges

-The North American and European regions will dominate the market due to their growing innovations in fleet management technology development.
+The North American and European regions will dominate the market due to their growing innovations in fleet management software development.
 The Asia-Pacific region will be the fastest-growing region.

 The rapid adoption of web and mobile-based business services in China and India is considered to be the key driver in this region.

-The key factors that push the growth of the fleet management market are:
+The key factors that push the growth of the fleet solutions market are: